Some people find you

 Early Praise

-“The Meaning of Joy is rich in beautfully written insights that stay with you long after you finish the last page.
-DG Yates is a gifted wrtiter who elegantly captures the rare, treasured moments in our life - the ones that sustain us through the everyday ups and downs.
+“The Meaning of Joy is rich in beautifully written insights that stay with you long after you finish the last page.
+D.G.
+Yates is a gifted writer who elegantly captures the rare, treasured moments in our life - the ones that sustain us through the everyday ups and downs.
 Truly a lovely book and definitely one to savor.”

 -Barb M.